 When you create an email using a drag-and-drop or module-based tool, you're actually generating an HTML email.

-As a marketer, you've probably discovered that there are different benefits to each type.
+As a marketer, you've probably compared HTML emails versus plain-text emails and realized that there are different benefits to each type.
 HTML emails aren't inherently better than plain text emails, and in different situations, both types can be part of a successful email marketing program.

-In this article, we'll cover how you can get started creating HTML emails, regardless of your experience level and comfort with coding, and some free templates you can use to get started.
+In this article, we'll cover how you can get started creating HTML emails, regardless of your experience level and comfort with coding, and share some free templates you can use.
 Let's dive in.

 How to Create an HTML Email